lucidrains/VN-transformer/README.md

     depth = 2,
     dim_head = 64,
     heads = 8,
-    beta_epsilon = 1e-6  # in this paper, they propose breaking equivariance with a tiny bit of bias noise in the VN linear. they claim this leads to improved stability. setting this to 0 would turn off the epsilon approximate equivariance
+    dim_feat = 64,       # will default to early fusion, since this was the best performing beta_epsilon = 1e-6  # in this paper, they propose breaking equivariance with a tiny bit of bias noise in the VN linear. they claim this leads to improved stability. setting this to 0 would turn off the epsilon approximate equivariance
 )